Become a PhD student at the Faculty of Science

 Important roles in doctorial studies

-- Council of Postgraduate Students: Council of Postgraduate Students at the department monitors the interests and wishes of the doctoral students and is often advisory to the department management.
+- Council of Postgraduate Students: Council of Postgraduate Students at the departments and the faculty level monitors the interests and wishes of the doctoral students and is often advisory to the department management, and the faculty board respectively.

 Objectives for doctoral studies